Bhupendrapatel98/Search-Github-Repository/README.md

 - Room: For offline data persistence.
 - Coil: For loading and displaying images.
 - MVVM Architecture: For separating concerns and managing app data.
+- Debounce and distinctUntilChanged:
+  For improving search functionality, debounce and distinctUntilChanged operators are utilized.
+  Debounce ensures that the search query is triggered only after a specified time interval of user inactivity, thus reducing unnecessary API calls and enhancing user experience.
+  DistinctUntilChanged ensures that only distinct consecutive search queries are processed, preventing redundant network requests for identical queries.

 ## Contributing